 Website | Neighborhood: Gwanghwamun | Address: 97 Saemunan-ro, Jongno District, Seoul, South Korea

-Charles H. is named after Charles H. Baker Jr., an American writer and globe-trotting cocktail enthusiast who spent the 1930s traveling the world and documenting the drinks he found along the way.
+Charles H. is named after Charles H. Baker Jr, an American writer and globe-trotting cocktail enthusiast who spent the 1930s traveling the world and documenting the drinks he found along the way.
+Basically my hero, and possibly my spirit animal.

 The bar is a speakeasy hidden in the basement of the Four Seasons Hotel.
-There are no signs, so you will either have to ask the front desk or wander around until you find it.
+There are no signs, so you’ll either have to ask the front desk or wander around until you find it.

 Tall red cocktail with crushed ice and a raspberry garnish on a coaster beside a brass bar lamp in a dimly lit setting, with a straw in the drink.

-Once you do find the bar, it’s like escaping into a vintage world, with plush leather seats and jazz playing softly in the background.
+Once you find it, it’s like escaping into a vintage world, all plush leather seats and jazz playing softly in the background.
 The cocktail menu reads like a travel magazine, with drinks named after and inspired by the cities Baker visited, from New York and Naples to Bangkok and Lima.

 I am a savory drink girl, so my favorite was the Naples cocktail, the Margherita-Margarita, which tasted like a liquid margherita pizza.
 It’s made with tequila, tomatoes, oregano, basil, fresh whey, and toasted grissini salt, and the salted rim tasted just like pizza crust.